poyro/poyro/packages/docs/src/app/page.md

 ## Getting help

-If you spot a bug, have a feature request, or need help, don't hesitate to reach out to us!
+If you spot a bug, have a feature request, or need help, don't hesitate to reach out to us via GitHub or Discord!

 ### Submit an issue